globocom/secDevLabs/docs/README_Template.md

 A nice example of images to have on an attack narrative in the discovery section is:

-First time acessing the app:
+First time accessing the app:

 <p align="center">
     <img src="https://raw.githubusercontent.com/globocom/secDevLabs/master/owasp-top10-2017-apps/a2/saidajaula-monster/images/img1.png"/>